johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-dlp-purview-configuration.md

 > Anytime you edit settings in this tab, they'll show up in the “Settings” page on the left.

 2. Select **Security settings**.
-3. Check the box titled **“Block set domains where Purview in-browser protections don’t apply.”**
+3. Check the box titled **“Block use of cloud apps in browsers where Purview in-browser protections doesn’t apply.”**

 > [!NOTE]
 > This ensures that when a user signs in to Microsoft Edge for Business on a new device using their EntraID credentials, the Purview DLP policies are automatically applied to that device.